Jemacu/Extract_KML_Folders/README.md

 Extract KML Folders
 ==========

-Python script to extract subfolders from a kml file
+parsekml.py is a Python script to extract subfolders from a kml file doc.kml is the kml file created in Google Earth used to test the Python script

-Each subfolder is written to a separate file.
-The file name will be the the folder name with leading and trailing spaces stripped and internal spaces replaced withe underscores
+Each subfolder in the .kml file is written to a separate file.
+The file name will be the folder name with leading and trailing spaces stripped and internal spaces replaced with underscores

 Fixes needed:
 -------------